-- 19. Beginning in or about July 19, 2011 Mr. Lewis went on disability leave from his SBFD job due to injuries suffered on the job, including a diagnosis of lymphoma.
-Firefighters who are diagnosed with lymphoma are presumptively assumed to have contracted the illness due to the hazards of firefighting duties and resulting exposures to toxic and carcinogenic substances. - 20.
-Throughout approximately 16 months that Mr. Lewis was on disability leave, he continued to receive compensation as Battalion Chief pursuant to SBFD's publicly available pay schedules pursuant to Labor Code section 4850.
+42. Beginning in or about July 19, 2011 Mr. Lewis went on disability leave from his SBFD job due to injuries suffered on the job, including a diagnosis of lymphoma.
+Firefighters who are diagnosed with lymphoma are presumptively assumed to have contracted the illness due to the hazards of firefighting duties and resulting exposures to toxic and carcinogenic substances.

+43. Throughout approximately 16 months that Mr. Lewis was on disability leave, he continued to receive compensation as Battalion Chief pursuant to SBFD's and the City's publicly available pay schedules pursuant to Labor Code section 4850.

-- 21. During his disability leave, Mr. Lewis did not perform the duties of any active SBFD employee, regardless of title held, because he was on medical leave and unable to work as a firefighter.
-However, like any CalPERS Member who takes disability leave, he was entitled to receive the PERSible rights and benefits of the compensation reported to CalPERS, regardless of the fact that he was disabled and therefore unable to perform the duties of any active SBFD employee. - 22.
-Throughout that period, SBFD continued to report Mr. Lewis' Battalion Chief compensation and EPMC to CalPERS throughout the time he was on disability leave and to make the required employer and employee contributions attributable to those earnings.
+44. During his disability leave, Mr. Lewis did not perform the duties of any active SBFD employee, regardless of title held, because he was on medical leave and unable to work as a firefighter.
+However, like any CalPERS Member who takes disability leave, he was entitled to receive the PERSible rights and benefits of the compensation reported to CalPERS, regardless of the fact that he was disabled and therefore unable to perform the duties of any active SBFD employee.
+CalPERS, in fact, does not inquire into what, if any, duties a Member is performing while on disability leave and instead ministerially calculates the Member's accrual of pension benefits based on the compensation reported to CalPERS on behalf of that individual.

+45. Throughout the period of his disability, the City continued to report Mr. Lewis' 21 Battalion Chief compensation and EPMC to CalPERS throughout the time he was on disability 22 leave and to make the required employer and employee contributions attributable to those 23 earnings.
 CalPERS continued to accept the reports of compensation and the contributions.
+24

-Retirement:
+25 Retirement:

-- 23. On October 10, 2012, while still on disability leave, Mr. Lewis filed a retirement application for industrial disability retirement because of injuries he suffered on the job. - 24.
-The contract between the SBFD and CalPERS mandates that a retiree's "final compensation" from the SBFD shall be calculated based upon his or her highest single year of earnings, together with total years of service credit earned from CalPERS-covered employment and the specific retirement formula based upon the employee's age at retirement. - 25.
-Once Mr. Lewis retired effective November 1, 2012, he began receiving a retirement pension that was correctly calculated by using his highest one-year earnings, which was at the Battalion Chief rate of compensation.
+46. On October 10, 2012, while still on disability leave, Mr. Lewis filed a retirement application for industrial disability retirement because of injuries he suffered on the job.

+47. The contract between the SBFD and CalPERS mandates that a retiree's "final compensation" from the SBFD shall be calculated based upon his or her highest single year of earnings, together with total years of service credit earned from CalPERS-covered employment and the specific retirement formula based upon the employee's age at retirement.

+4 48.
+Once Mr. Lewis retired effective November 1, 2012, he began receiving a 5 retirement pension that was correctly calculated by using his highest one-year earnings, which 6 was at the Battalion Chief rate of compensation during his final year of employment with the 7 SBFD.